5 Tips to Help You Maintain a Healthy Relationship with Exercise

 If you let it, the calculator will add to your daily allotment based on how many calories you say you burned.
 Don’t do that!
 Very slippery slope!
 Trust me.
 First of all, you won’t burn as many as you think you did no matter what device you’re using to figure that out.
 Second of all, it’s way too easy to see this and start playing a trading game.
 “Oh, if I just run another mile, then I can eat blah, blah, blah.”
 Stop it!
 Just focus on eating your allotted 1300 calories per day.
 Or 1500 if that’s what you decided.
 But do not factor in any additional calories burned.
 Trust me, you will thank me later.

 - Be careful about the timing of your exercise when you overeat!
-If you have an overeating episode and you eat more at a meal than you planned, DO NOT, and I repeat DO NOT exercise within, let’s say, 12 hours of that meal.
+If you have an overeating episode as I often do on the weekend, and you eat more at a meal than you planned, DO NOT, and I repeat DO NOT exercise within, let’s say, 12 hours of that meal.
 This is not scientific in the least but this is my personal feeling about how much emotional distance you need to allow between the poor judgement you made at the meal and the next exercise you were planning on doing.
 If you don’t wait, you run the risk of associating that exercise with that last meal and then overexercising to compensate for the overeating.
 That is what we don’t want!

 You overate, okay.